 - British-style exams and curriculum special instructions.

 - Chinese national curriculum special instructions.

 - Indian national curriculum special instructions.

 5. Complete the UW Questions (20% of the application)

-The UW questions are required in addition to the Coalition Profile.
+The UW questions are required in addition to the Coalition Profile and can be accessed by returning to your college list and clicking the "start application" button.
 These additional questions include two essays, demographic information, and your intended major.
 If you plan to apply to the Honors Program, you'll find the Honors application here, which is required in order to be considered for freshman admission to the Interdisciplinary Honors Program.
 Learn more about the essays

 6. Pay the application fee